 The easiest way to do so is to send HMRC a letter confirming the company’s dormancy.
 This letter will need to include the company’s name and registration number, date of incorporation, and 10-digit Unique Taxpayer Reference or UTR.

-The UTR will be mailed to your registered office by HMRC automatically, within a couple weeks of your company being formed.
+The UTR will be mailed to your registered office by HMRC automatically, usually within a couple weeks of your company being formed.
 If you purchase our Reserve a Company Name Package, we’ll provide you with a pro forma letter template for you to fill out and send directly to HMRC.

 Maintaining your dormant company status

-- submitting an annual confirmation statement;
+- submitting an annual confirmation statement

 Failure to do so could leave you in some hot water.
 Penalties include your company being struck off by Companies House, your company could be fined and the directors could even be prosecuted.

-In addition to the filing obligations at Companies House, all the normal company rules apply – for example, the need to maintain the company’s statutory registers (like the register of members) on an ongoing basis, as well as maintaining a registered office address in the jurisdiction of incorporation.
+In addition to the filing obligations at Companies House, all the normal company rules apply.
+For example, the need to maintain the company’s statutory registers (like the register of members) on an ongoing basis, as well as maintaining a registered office address in the jurisdiction of incorporation.

 Finally, you may sometimes need to confirm your dormancy status with other government bodies.
 For example, the Information Commissioner’s Officer (also known as the ICO) may sometimes contact you if they believe your company is trading (and therefore may need to register for data protection purposes and pay the data protection fee).
 In this case, you just need to confirm to the ICO on their website that your company is dormant.